35th Annual Siege of Fort Erie

-Throughout the weekend, you’ll see historic Merchants and Sutlers dressed in clothing like the 1800s.
-At the time, Sutlers would sell their goods and provisions to an army or to soldiers, while Merchants were often tradespeople who provided essential services to armies.
+Dressed in period costumes, see merchants and sutlers carry on business like they did in the 1800s.
+During the war, sutlers would sell their goods and provisions to an army or soldiers, while merchants were tradespeople who provided essential services to armies.

-Be sure to stop by Merchants and Sutler’s Row to see the unique historical pieces available for purchase.
+Be sure to stop by merchants and sutler’s row to see unique historical pieces available for purchase.

-Let your children see what it takes to become a soldier.
+Let your children experience what it was like to become a soldier during the 1800s.
 They’ll learn about a soldier’s life in battle, take part in simple arms drills, marching and even charge bayonets.

 Artillery Barrage & Demonstrations

-Get up-close and personal with some of the British and American Artillery used during the war.
-You’ll learn about different types of shots that were used during the Siege of Fort Erie as you watch the Artillery Barrage.
+Get up close and personal with some of the British and American artillery used during the war.
+Learn about different types of shots that were used during the Siege of Fort Erie as you watch the heart- pounding artillery barrage.